LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

    -  Role = RBAC for all namespaced resources.
    -  RoleBinding = A list of users and their permissions for a given Role.

+PersistentVolume
+^^^^^^^^^^^^^^^^

+**spec:**

+-  **accessModes** (list) [18]

+   -  ReadOnlyMany = More than one pod can only read the data to/from this storage
+   -  ReadWriteOnce = Only one pod can read and write to/from this storage.
+   -  ReadWriteMany = More than one pod can read and write data to/from this storage.

+-  **capacity (map)**

+   -  **storage (string)** = The capacity, in "Gi", that the PV pool contains.

+-  claimRef (map) = A reference to bind this PVC object to a PV object.
+-  mountOptions (list) = Linux mount options for the PVC on a Pod.
+-  nodeAffinity (map) = NodeAffinity settings for selecting what worker nodes this PVC should be used on.
+-  persistentVolumeReclaimPolicy (string) = What to do when the volume is no longer required by a Pod.

+   -  Retain = Default for manually provisioned PV.
+   -  Delete = Default for dynamically provisioned PV.

+-  **storageClassName (string)** = Any unique name or the name of an existing StorageClass to inherit attributes from.
+It is used by PVCs to identify the PV to create storage from.
+Leave blank to use the default StorageClass (if one exists).
+-  volumeMode (string) = The volume type required for the PVC object.

+**Storage plugin types (select one and then configure the map of settings):**

+-  awsElasticBlockStore
+-  azureDisk
+-  azureFile
+-  cephfs
+-  csi
+-  cinder
+-  fc (Fibre Channel)
+-  flexVolume
+-  flocker
+-  gcePersistentDisk
+-  glusterfs
+-  hostPath = Use a local directory on a worker node to store data.
+Set a "nodeAffinity" to the worker node that will have the hostPath directory and data available.

+   -  path = The file system path to use.

+-  iscsi
+-  local
+-  nfs

+   -  path
+   -  server

+-  photonPersistentDisk
+-  portworxVolume
+-  quobyte
+-  rbd
+-  scaleIO
+-  storageos
+-  vsphereVolume

+[21]

 Config and Storage
 ~~~~~~~~~~~~~~~~~~